filmaj/arc-plugin-s3-image-bucket/README.md

 directory, `npm install` and you can run locally via `arc sandbox` or deploy to the internet via `arc deploy`.

+The sample application uses a Lambda trigger on uploads to the image bucket to resize uploaded images to a maximum 100 pixel width/height, and writes these thumbnails under the `thumb/` directory of the S3 image bucket this plugin creates.

+The sample app also configures an HTTP proxy such that requests to `img/*` get redirected to `thumb/*` on the S3 image bucket.

 ### Testing Locally

-TODO!
-See issues on how to help.
+To try the sample out locally, cd into `sample-app`, run `npm install` and then run `arc sandbox`.
+Load `http://localhost:3333`, upload an image and see it resized to a max 100px width / height!

 ### Testing the Deployed Version

 To try the deployed sample out, cd into `sample-app`, run `npm install` and then run `arc deploy`.
-Load the URL outputted after `deploy`, upload an image, see it resized to a max 100px width / height!
+Load the URL outputted after `deploy`, upload an image and see it resized to a max 100px width / height!

 # Contributing